Looking for support for your finance function? Book a time with an expert.

 You nod along professionally while secretly wondering: What exactly is a subsidiary, and why does everyone seem to think I need one?

-Welcome to the world of corporate structures, where subsidiaries aren't just fancy legal terminology—they're strategic tools that can protect your assets, optimize your taxes, and position your business for growth.
+Welcome to the world of corporate structures, where subsidiaries aren't just complex terms they can take on functions that can shield your assets, help you pay less in taxes, and even help you grow your company.

 Subsidiary Defined: Ownership, Control, and Legal Structure

-A subsidiary is a company that is controlled by another company, known as the parent company.
+A subsidiary company is one that is controlled by another company, known as the parent company.

-This means the subsidiary can enter into contracts, own assets, incur liabilities, and conduct business under its own name and legal framework.
+This allows the subsidiary to enter into contracts, own property, assume liabilities, and carry out business in its own name and under its own laws.

-Ownership thresholds matter more than you might think.
+Ownership thresholds are far more significant than you might think.

-• Below 50%, you have an investment or affiliate relationship but lack controlling authority.
+• Less than 50%, you own investments or an affiliate but not controlling capability.

 Parent vs Subsidiary: Who Owns What (and Why It Matters)